Luiyi de Lucas

-Luiyi Ramón de Lucas Pérez (born 31 August 1994) is a Dominican footballer who plays as a defender for Scottish club Livingston and the Dominican Republic national team.
-He also holds Spanish citizenship.
+Luiyi Ramón de Lucas Pérez (born 31 August 1994) is a Dominican footballer who plays as a defender for the Cypriot First Division club Nea Salamina and the Dominican Republic national team.

 Club career

-On 21 January 2022, he returned to Haka for the 2022 season.
+After a number of years playing in the lower leagues of Spain and in the Dominican Republic, de Lucas signed for Finnish top flight Veikkausliiga side Haka in August 2020, where he stayed for two and a half years.

+In January 2023, de Lucas joined Scottish Premiership club Livingston, but left the club in the next January transfer window after developing feelings of homesickness.

+On 8 January 2024, de Lucas signed with Cypriot First Division club AEL Limassol.

+De Lucas signed for Israeli Premier League side Ashdod in August 2024.

 International career

 De Lucas made his formal debut for Dominican Republic on 12 October 2018, playing an entire 3–0 win against Cayman Islands for the 2019–20 CONCACAF Nations League qualification.
 He had played a match against Bonaire on 9 September 2018, but it was not recognised by FIFA.